RoBoT095/printnotes/DEVLOG.md

 ### (December 1, 2025)

+- Added option to open notes automatically in edit mode in editor config page
 - Notes without names can be created and will be titled "untitled"
 - Fixed file name duplication appending additional (num) to existing (num) or (num)(num)
 - Changed note title from selectable text to regular text